 Brunello di Montalcino

-One of Italy’s top regional red wines, Brunello di Montalcino is a medium-body wine that is high in tannins and acidity.
+One of Italy’s top regional red wines, Brunello di Montalcino, is a medium-body wine with tannins and acidity.

-This dry wine yields flavors of plum, leather, and cherry and pairs well with high in fat foods like Prosciutto and Pancetta.
+This dry wine yields plum, leather, and cherry flavors and pairs well with high-fat foods like Prosciutto and Pancetta.

 Vin Santo